zdsy/AudioCAN-MetaAudio/README.md

 ## Repository Structure

-The repository is organized with the primary execution and logic scripts in the root directory:
+The repository is organized with the primary execution and logic scripts in the Example directory:

 * **`BaseLooperProto.py`**: The main entry point.
 Orchestrates sequential experiments over multiple models and seeds.
 * **`proto_params.yaml`**: The primary configuration file governing hyperparameters, hardware allocation, and dataset paths.